TrustAIRLab/HateBench/README.md

 ## LLM-Driven Hate Campaign

-Given the ethical concerns, code are provided in [Zenodo](https://zenodo.org/records/14723753) with the request-access feature enabled.
+Given the ethical concerns, code are provided in [Zenodo](https://zenodo.org/records/14840447) with the request-access feature enabled.
-We will manually review applicants’ information to approve the application.
+We will manually review the applicants’ information to approve the application.

 ## Ethics & Disclosure